-1.14 The Steering Group has engaged with the local community and other stakeholders through direct consultation via a series of consultation events and questionnaires over the two years of the Plan's development, each focussing on themes and topic areas.
+1.13 The Steering Group has engaged with the local community and other stakeholders through direct consultation via a series of consultation events and questionnaires over the two years of the Plan's development, each focussing on themes and topic areas.
 The website www.northumberlandparishes.uk/wooler/documents/neighbourhood-plan has been regularly updated with information about the content and outcomes of consultation.
-The final stage of consultation carried out by Wooler Parish Council was the Regulation 14 (pre-submission) Consultation in Spring 2019.
-The results of this consultation and information about how the Plan has been amended to incorporate comments is contained in the Consultation Statement which is submitted with the Wooler Neighbourhood Plan.
+The final stage of consultation carried out by Wooler Parish Council was the Regulation 14 (presubmission) Consultation in spring 2019.
+The results of that consultation and information about how the Plan was amended to incorporate comments is contained in the Consultation Statement which was submitted to the County Council with the Wooler Neighbourhood Plan.
+The County Council subsequently carried out further publicity and consultation for a period of six weeks on the submitted Plan prior to an independent examination being undertaken.